timlautk/BCD-for-DNNs/Keras/README.md

-# Back Propagation (Backprop) Experiments using Keras with TensorFlow Backend
+# Backprop Experiments using Keras